 Eventually Adam and Zoe would agree it was time for a bathroom break.
 For some minutes participants would refill their wine glasses, select more chocolate treats and other nibbles, and stand around conversing.
-Zoe would make decaf coffee, hot chocolate if winter, and hot water for teas for those who wanted to switch from wine.
+Zoe would make decaf coffee, hot water for regular and herbal teas, and, if wintertime, hot chocolate, for those who wanted to switch from wine.

 Soon the poetry readings would resume.
 After some time, those who needed to do so would leave early.
 Later, more and more of the guests would say their good-byes.
 Finally, getting near to 11PM, we last stragglers would leave.